Missouri State University-West Plains Chancellor Search

 - Kelly Wood, Springfield faculty

-An online survey is available to gather input in the selection of the new chancellor.
-All interested parties are invited to complete the survey.
-The survey will close on Oct.
+An online survey was used to gather input in the selection of the new chancellor.
+All interested parties were invited to complete the survey.
+The survey closed on Oct.
 16.

-President Smart will meet with the search committee on Oct.
+President Smart met with the search committee on Oct.
 25 on the West Plains campus.
-He will share his vision and charge for the search with the committee.
+He shared his vision and charge for the search with the committee.

-Following the search committee meeting, the West Plains campus and community are invited to a town hall meeting from 2-3 p.m. in Melton 112.
+Following the search committee meeting, members from the West Plains campus and community attended a town hall meeting in Melton Hall.
+President Smart shared attributes the campus and community would like to see in the next chancellor based on the survey results.

 Smart said he hopes to have a new chancellor selected by spring 2018.